 Being taken for granted in the workplace

-Conflict between the desire to be creative and addressing practical living needs
+The conflict between the desire to be creative and addressing practical living needs

 Lack of routine for the self-employed